List of songs recorded by Radiohead: Songs

 All songs written by Thom Yorke, Jonny Greenwood, Colin Greenwood, Ed O'Brien and Philip Selway, except where noted.

 Unreleased songs

 Radiohead have written numerous songs that have not been officially released.
 Live performances of many of the songs circulate as bootlegs.
-Asked in 2013 about the status of the unreleased songs, Radiohead's producer Nigel Godrich said he believed it would all "surface one day".
+Asked in 2013 about the status of the unreleased songs, Radiohead's producer, Nigel Godrich, said it would all "surface one day".
 He cited "Nude", written in the 1990s but released in 2007, as an example of a song that took years to complete.